WDI-SEA/react-development-course-materials/04-APIs and Heroku/04-fetch-lecture.md

 ---

-We can fetch this JSON easily using Javascript.
+## We can fetch this JSON easily using Javascript

 How?
 The skeleton code looks like this: